nicojs/state-of-the-web-2024/slides/40-angular-renaissance/00-title.md

 ### Yet to come

-- Deliver more of signals: easier debugging, optional Zone.js, signal-based inputs/queries
+- Deliver more of signals: easier debugging, optional Zone.js, signal-based `output()`, signal-based forms/routing/`HttpClient`?
 - HMR improvements
 - Modernize the TX:
   - experimental Jest support has been introduced